FabianWildgrube/node-typescript-parser/README.md

+# Fork of node-typescript-parser
+This fork adds that the decorators of properties of a class are now also analyzed and added to the AST that node-typescript-parser creates.

+To ensure that this fork can be used as a npm dependency directly from github, make sure to run npm build and commit the built resources for every code update!

+The following is the original project description:

 # node typescript parser

 This package is a TypeScript and ECMAScript parser.
 It uses the underlying typescript parser to generate